-- Entitled a 8.2 million square foot mix of office, regional mall, hotel, other commercial and residential uses.
+- Entitled a 8.2 million square foot mix of office, regional center, hotel, other commercial and residential uses.

 - Entitled a 4.7 million square foot mix of regional mall, hotel and office uses.